Predicting Outcome of Indian Premier League (IPL) Matches Using Machine Learning: Results and Discussions

 A study carried out by Kohavi \cite{kohavi1995study} indicates that for model selection (selecting a good classifier from a set of classifiers), the best method is 10-fold stratified Cross-Validation (CV).
 This CV approach splits the whole dataset into k=10 equal partitions (folds) and uses a single fold as a testing set and union of other folds as a training set.
 The creation of folds is random.
 This process repeats for every fold.
 That means each fold will be testing set for once.
 Finally, the average accuracy is calculated out of the sample accuracy from each iteration.

 Six commonly used classification-based machine learning algorithms \cite{witten}, viz., Naive Bayes\cite{langley}, Extreme Gradient Boosting \cite{xgboost}, Support Vector Machine \cite{svm}, Logistic Regression \cite{cox,walker}, Random Forests \cite{ho}, and Multilayer perceptron (MLP) \cite{haykin} were trained on the IPL dataset.
 The dataset contained all the match data since the beginning of Indian Premier League till 2017.
 The trained models were used to predict the outcome of each 2018 IPL match, 15 minutes before the gameplay, immediately after the toss.
 Table \ref{table:predictions} shows the performance of all classifiers.
 Among the six classification models, the MLP classifier outperformed all other classifiers by a notable margin in terms of prediction accuracy and weighted mean of precision-recall (F1 Score).
 The MLP classifier correctly predicted outcome of 43 matches of 2018 season, with classification accuracy of 71.66\% and F1 Score of 0.72.
 The precision, recall and F1 Score metrics for the MLP classifier is shown in Table \ref{table:fscore}.
+Table \ref{table:hyperparameters} lists the hyper-parameters of the MLP classifier which were considered experimentally.
 Based on the classification accuracy, the MLP classifier was followed by Logistic Regression, Random Forests and SVM classifiers.
 However, Naive Bayes and Extreme Gradient Boosting classifiers performed poorly in predicting the outcomes of 2018 IPL matches.

-Table \ref{table:hyperparameters} lists the hyper-parameters of the MLP classifier which were considered experimentally.
 The MLP classifier was a three-hidden-layered artificial neural network with ten hidden units in each layer.
 The selection for the number of layers and the number of hidden units in each layer was made experimentally.
 The activation function in the hidden layer was Rectified Linear Unit (ReLU).
 Predicting the winner of a cricket match between a home team and an away team is a binary classification problem; hence, a sigmoid function was used as the activation function in the output layer.